effozen/eslint-plugin-fsd-lint/README.md

 - **Ensures consistent code quality**: Standardizes import patterns and best practices.

 ### 🔍 What is Feature-Sliced Design?
-Feature-Sliced Design (FSD) is a modern architecture pattern that provides a structured approach to organizing frontend applications.
+Feature-Sliced Design (FSD) is a modern architecture pattern that provides a structured approach to organizing frontend applications.<br/>
 This plugin enforces key FSD principles such as **proper layer separation, import restrictions, and dependency management**,
 helping developers build scalable and maintainable codebases.